zenstackhq/zenstack-docs/blog/openapi/index.md

 npm install -D @types/swagger-ui-express
 ```

-Then add JSDoc for specifying its input and output to the `/api/login` route:
+Then add JSDoc to specify its input and output to the `/api/login` route:

 ```ts title='app.ts'
 /**